Speidel: 1972-Present

 In the midst of their international sales expansion, Speidel started OEM (Original Equipment Manufacturing) Business Supplies in 1972.
 OEM manufactured outsourced metal watchbands for watch companies such as Seiko, which at the time had just introduced the “quartz” watch, the first totally machine-assembled timepiece, which dramatically reduced watch prices.
 That same year, Speidel began its watchband replacement program for mass merchandisers, making it much easier for consumers to find the appropriately sized watchband replacement at their local store.

 In 1997, Textron sold Speidel to the Austrian-based Hirsch Armbänder AG, a leading manufacturer of leather watchbands in Europe.
 The new company was Hirsch Speidel Inc. Two years later, as part of a global manufacturing consolidation strategy, Hirsh closed Speidel's original Ship Street property and relocated its headquarters to East Providence.
 In coordination with the move, Speidel closed down its manufacturing operations and outsourced its workload.
 A portion of the production continued in Rhode Island with local manufacturing companies, and the balance moved overseas.

 In 2002, the company's ownership once again returned to the United States, when JRM Holdings bought Speidel from Hirsch Armbänder.
 Five years later Fred Levinger (Son of Paul Levinger) acquired Speidel.
-In 2009, Cerce Capital LLC purchased Speidel's assets for $1.65 million USD.
+In 2009, Cerce Capital LLC purchased Speidel's assets for US$1.65 million.
 The purchase was part of a bankruptcy settlement.
 Speidel has now been revived as a brand, and sells old and new watch strap lines.